floragunncom/search-guard-helm/README.md

 ## Run sgadmin

+* The nodes are automatically configured with the values from the "sg-elasticsearch-searchguard-config" config map.
+* But only if not already previously configured
-Change the "sg-elasticsearch-searchguard-config" config map and locate the "sgadmin" pod and open a shell.
+* To update the config change the "sg-elasticsearch-searchguard-config" config map and locate the "sg-elasticsearch-sgadmin" pod and open a shell (for example with kubectl exec).
-Then run:
+* Then run:

 ```
-kubectl exec -it exiled-moose-sg-elasticsearch-sgadmin-5969d44949-q6dt2 bash
+$ kubectl exec -it exiled-moose-sg-elasticsearch-sgadmin-5969d44949-q6dt2 bash
 To use sgadmin run: /root/sgadmin/tools/sgadmin.sh <OPTIONS>
 On K8s/Helm run: /root/sgadmin/tools/sgadmin.sh -h exiled-moose-sg-elasticsearch-discovery.default.svc -cd /root/sgconfig -icl -key /root/sgcerts/admin_cert_key.pem -cert /root/sgcerts/admin_cert.pem -cacert /root/sgcerts/ca_cert.pem -nhnv
   or run /root/sgadmin_update.sh